dasebe/webcachesim/README.md

 ### Documentation and use cases

 Tell us how you use webcachesim or how you'd want to use webcachesim and what you're missing to implement your use case.
+Feel free to [create an issue](https://github.com/dasebe/webcachesim/issues/new) for this purpose.

 ### Bug Reports

-If you come across a bug in webcachesim, please file a bug report.
+If you come across a bug in webcachesim, please file a bug report by [creating a new issue](https://github.com/dasebe/webcachesim/issues/new).
 This is an early-stage project, which depends on your input!

 ### Write test cases